 <integer> CSS data type is a special type of

-<number> that represents a whole number, whether positive or negative.
-Integers can be used in numerous CSS properties, such as
+<number> that represents a positive or negative whole number.
+Integers can be used in numerous CSS properties and descriptors, such as the

 <integer> data type consists of one or several decimal digits, 0 through 9 inclusive, optionally preceded by a single